zarquon42b/zarquon42b.github.io/_posts/2015-01-30-remeshList.md

 </figure>
 **Fig. 1** shows a sample of mandibles (registered using ```gaussMatch``` with a GP-model created with [RvtkStatismo](https://github.com/zarquon42b/RvtkStatismo)).
 But maybe for some registration tasks I want to create a statistical model with only 10% the amount of faces (let's set it rather low to see the effect better).
 Assume we have saved the meshes in a list in ```R``` called ```matchlist```.
 Now we simply decimate the sample by calling ```decimateList(matchlist,percent=0.1)``` (you can also use all parameters from the workhorse function [vcgQEdecim](https://github.com/zarquon42b/Rvcg/blob/master/R/vcgQEdecim.r). </br>

-And here we go: **Fig. 2** shows the same surface but with less vertices and faces.
+And here we go: **Fig. 2** shows the same surfaces but with less vertices and faces.

 <figure>
     <img rel="zoom" src="/resources/images/meshlistDec.png" alt="origstate" width="400" >